jaivikpatel2001/CMS/FEATURES.md

 - **Overall GPA**: Calculate your grade point average
 - **Grade History**: View grades from previous semesters
 - **Grade Breakdown**: See how grades are calculated
+- **Percentage Calculation**: Automatic percentage calculation
+- **Pass/Fail Status**: Clear indication of pass/fail status

 **How to use**:
 1. Log in as a student
 2. Look for "My Grades" section on dashboard
 3. View all subjects with marks and grades
-4. Check your overall performance
+4. Check your overall performance and GPA
+5. Review pass/fail status for each subject

 ### 📝 Assignment Submission
 **What it does**: Allows you to submit homework and projects online